constantine-kutenko/ansible-roles/tickstack-influxdb-relay/README.md

 ## Purpose

-This role is used to install and configure an InfluxDB-relay service into a LXD container on a Head Node.
+This role is used to install and configure an InfluxDB-relay service into a LXD container.

 ## Overview